Ricola3D/d2s/README.md

 ### TODO
+- Drag&drop: on first click hide tooltip and dragstart ?
+Or hide/show tooltip on drag up ?
+- Running/walking
+- Paste in the current grid, not always inventory
 - Belt items
 - Tempering bases have same normal/nm/hell value than base
 - Display "EB" for elite bases